chrisBirmingham/Cassandra-Native/README.md

 The client will attempt to connect to one of the contact points at random.
-If the connection fails it will try another host until all contact points have been attempted.
-If the client cannot connect to any of the provided hosts a `NoHostsAvailableException` is thrown.
+If the connection fails it will try another host until all contact points have been attempted or max connection attempts, configured with the `withMaxConnectionAttempts` method, has been reached, default is 3 attempts.
+If the client cannot connect to any of the provided hosts an `NoHostsAvailableException` is thrown.

 ```php
 $clusterBuilder = new \CassandraNative\Cluster\ClusterBuilder();